ibm-cloud-docs/codeengine/configmap-secret.md

 ### Referencing secrets from the console
 {: #secret-ref-ui}

-You can use the console to create environment variables for your apps and jobs that fully reference an existing secret or reference individual key-value pairs in an existing secret.
+You can use the console to create environment variables for your apps and jobs that fully reference a secret or reference individual keys in a secret.
 {: shortdesc}

 Before you can reference a secret, it must exist.
 See [create a secret](/docs/codeengine?topic=codeengine-configmap-secret#secret-create-ui).
 For this example, create a secret that is named `mysecret2` with the key-value pair of `TARGET=Sunshine`.

 1. To reference a defined secret from your app or job, [create an environment variable](/docs/codeengine?topic=codeengine-envvar#envvar-create-ui).
-The environment variable can fully reference an existing configmap or reference individual key-value pairs in an existing configmap.
+The environment variable can fully reference an existing secret or reference an individual key in an existing secret.
 2. After you create environment variables, you must restart your app or job for the changes to take effect.
 For apps, save and deploy your app to update the app with the environment variables that you defined.
 For jobs, submit your job to update the job with the environment variables that you defined.

 To update an environment variable that references a configmap, see [updating environment variables](/docs/codeengine?topic=codeengine-envvar#envvar-update-ui).